Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Source: Q2 2021 Presentation

-As you can see above Gartner recognizes Box as a magic quadrant Leader.
+As you can see above, Gartner recognizes Box as a magic quadrant Leader.

 Moreover, the opportunity for Box as a unifying management, workflow, and collaboration tool feels close enough to be practically within reach.
-What's more, Box guides for fiscal 2024 to hit plus 40% on a Rule of 40, using FCF and revenue growth rates -- just within 3-years.
+What's more, Box guides for fiscal 2024 to hit plus 40% on a Rule of 40, using FCF and revenue growth rates - just within 3 years.

 Source: Investor Presentation 2020